evelyntorress/jubilant-couscous/README.md

 ## Usage

-The site is live at Heroku [folow this link](https://calm-oasis-09257.herokuapp.com/)
+The site is live at [this link](https://evelyntorress.github.io/jubilant-couscous/)